JStumpp/awesome-android/readme.md

 ## Resources

 - [Vogella Tutorials](http://www.vogella.com/tutorials/android.html) - Very good tutorials by Lars Vogel.
-- [Android Design in Action Video series] (https://www.youtube.com/playlist?list=PLWz5rJ2EKKc8j2B95zGMb8muZvrIy-wcF) The video series by Android Design Team of Google.
+- [Android Design in Action Video series](https://www.youtube.com/playlist?list=PLWz5rJ2EKKc8j2B95zGMb8muZvrIy-wcF) The video series by Android Design Team of Google.
-- [Android Design in Action slides] (https://play.google.com/store/apps/details?id=com.astuetz.android.adia&feature=md)- The application that gives you access to the slides of the video series.
+- [Android Design in Action slides](https://play.google.com/store/apps/details?id=com.astuetz.android.adia&feature=md)- The application that gives you access to the slides of the video series.
-- [Android DevBytes Video Series] (https://www.youtube.com/playlist?list=PLWz5rJ2EKKc_XOgcRukSoKKjewFJZrKV0) - It is the technical counterpart of Android Design in Action series.
+- [Android DevBytes Video Series](https://www.youtube.com/playlist?list=PLWz5rJ2EKKc_XOgcRukSoKKjewFJZrKV0) - It is the technical counterpart of Android Design in Action series.
 - [Developing for Android](https://medium.com/google-developers/developing-for-android-introduction-5345b451567c) - A series of articles from Googler Chet Hasae and others, answering most commonly asked question: "What are some of the important rules to keep in mind when developing Android applications?".
 - [Android Hive Tutorials](http://www.androidhive.info) - Very good tutorials for beginners.
 - [Android Weekly](http://androidweekly.net) - Newsletter with weekly information about android.
 - [Android Asset Studio](http://romannurik.github.io/AndroidAssetStudio/) - Generator for icons and other assets.
 - [Android Action Bar Style Generator](http://jgilfelt.github.io/android-actionbarstylegenerator/).
 - [Device Art Generator](https://developer.android.com/distribute/tools/promote/device-art.html) - Wraps app screenshots in real device artwork.
-- [Android UI design resources] (https://androiduiux.com/free-design-resources/) - Gives you wide variety of design resources form a Google Developer Expert in UI/UX.
+- [Android UI design resources](https://androiduiux.com/free-design-resources/) - Gives you wide variety of design resources form a Google Developer Expert in UI/UX.
-- [Pencil Project] (http://pencil.evolus.vn/) - An open source prototyping software.
+- [Pencil Project](http://pencil.evolus.vn/) - An open source prototyping software.
 - [Google Wear App](https://github.com/mbcrump/FirstGoogleWearableApp) - This is an open source Google Wear App that uses speech recognition to calculate a tip.
 - [How to Make Android Apps](https://www.youtube.com/playlist?list=PLGLfVvz_LVvSPjWpLPFEfOCbezi6vATIh) - Video tutorials by Derek Banas.
 - [android-blogs](https://github.com/vbauer/android-blogs) - List with blogs about Android.
 - [Future Studio](https://futurestud.io/tutorials/tag/android) - Extensive Android tutorials on Retrofit, Picasso, Glide & Gson.
 - [Android Tips & Tricks](https://github.com/nisrulz/android-tips-tricks) - Cheatsheet about tips and tricks for Android Development.

+### Podcast
+- [Fragmented](http://fragmentedpodcast.com/)  is the Android developer podcast where Donn Felker and Kaushik Gopal talk about building good software and becoming better Android developers.
+- [Android Developers Backstage](http://androidbackstage.blogspot.com/) is a podcast by and for Android developers.
+Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
+- [Android Dialogs](https://www.youtube.com/channel/UCMEmNnHT69aZuaOrE-dF6ug/feed) is a video based podcast, where they have bite-sized conversations with people from the Android community.
+- [Android Intelligence](https://plus.google.com/collection/ATg6b) features in-depth interviews with interesting people from the Android world.
+- [The Context](https://github.com/artem-zinnatullin/TheContext-Podcast) a podcast about Android Development with Hannes Dorfmann, Artem Zinnatullin and wonderful guests!

 ### More lists of libraries
 - [The Android Arsenal](https://android-arsenal.com/) - Large list of android libraries